 - Pulses – lentils and dry beans and peas – provide fermentable fiber in addition to their prebiotic carbohydrate.
 For overall health, start by aiming for at least three half-cup servings of pulses each week.
 Then consider trying for more, since higher amounts have been linked with even lower heart disease risk.

 Use pulses to replace some of the meat in tacos, chili, and stews.
 Add them to salads, soups and pasta dishes.
 Have fun exploring the wide range of dips that start by blenderizing beans.
-For more on how pulses are a plus for health and easy ideas for making them part of everyday eating, check this Smart Bytes post on pulses.
+For more on how pulses are a plus for health and easy ideas for making them part of everyday eating, check this research brief on pulses.

 Strategy #3: Explore foods supplying omega-3 fat.